7 venues to see the best theatre away from the West End

 What shows are at Menier Chocolate Factory?

-After The Bay at Nice, travel to the Deep South with Orpheus Descending by Tennessee Williams.
+Travel to the Deep South with Orpheus Descending by Tennessee Williams.
 As Lady tries to forge an exciting life in a small market town, will her desperate tales be able to shake away from her, or can she break away from traditions?
 Starring Hattie Morahan as Lady, alongside Seth Numrich, Jemima Rooper in a cast of 13, find yourself in the retelling of a Greek underworld myth at Orpheus Descending.

 Charing Cross Theatre